brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 1/Ephesians 1 6 bht.md

 # Ephesians 1:6 Commentary Help Text

 ## BHT:
-The free and glorious love of God is the foundation of His predestination and adoption, where His grace is on full display.
-We are accepted in Christ, clothed in His righteousness, and our praise and gratitude for His mercy and redemption should resound.
-Our acceptance and salvation are solely based on His love, and for this, we have every reason to give thanks and praise.
+God's purpose in predestining us to adoption is to showcase the glory, majesty, and kindness of His grace, deserving praise from all creatures.
+Through His grace, we are accepted and embraced, experiencing the love of the Beloved, who is Christ.
+This doctrine of predestination and election lays the foundation for adoring gratitude and praise.
+We have abundant reasons to be thankful for God's redeeming love, mercy, and the blessings poured upon us.
+His grace is evident in the predestination to adoption, revealing the splendor of His grace.
+We learn to praise God for both His actions and His attributes.

 ## Choicest Commentary Quotes:
 ### Henry Alford: